javiermugueta/oke-cluster-start-stop/README.md

 ## purpose
 Starts or stops all the compute nodes of an OKE cluster
 ## notes
+Unlike standard oci CLI commands, we use pretty names and the tool
+seeks for the internal ocids for you.

-The first time you use the tool or when the session gets invalidated,
+The first time you use the tool, or when the session gets invalidated,
-the tool issues on behalf you an "oci session authenticate"
-command that opens up a browser for you to log in you cloud account.
+an "oci session authenticate" command is launched and a new browser windows pops up for you to log in with
+appropriate credentials for the cloud account you wqnt work with.

 ...
 Session was deemed invalid by service
     Please switch to newly opened browser window to log in!
     Completed browser authentication process!
 ...

 ![Click on Continue](https://github.com/javiermugueta/okecmd/blob/master/a.jpg)
 <br>
 ![Sign in](https://github.com/javiermugueta/okecmd/blob/master/c.jpg)